 Furthermore, regular play on a cat tower can help cats remove hair that they shed– while keeping it off furniture and other places owners don’t want it.

-So, where is the best place to put a cat tower?
+So, where is a good place to put a cat tower?
 Here are a few things that pet owners should know before they buy:

 Choosing a Cat Tower

 Shoppers have many options when it comes to choosing cat trees and towers.
-But which one is best?
 It is a good rule of thumb to allow for two feet in height for each cat using it.
 Therefore, if there will be two cats sharing the tower, a minimum of a four-foot tree is required–or two separate two-foot trees.

 Positioning the Tower